- The Facts:

 I saw a HUGE difference in my digestion, energy, consciousness, clarity, mental ability, intuition, and athletic ability.
 They all increased dramatically as I continued.
 But something still wasn’t quite right, and after five years, I decided to find out what it was.

-I started to notice that when I ate a lot of food, for example a cup of rice, a good amount of tempeh, steamed kale, and maybe some potatoes, I would get bloated and tired.
+I started to notice that when I ate a lot of food, for example, a cup of rice, a good amount of tempeh, steamed kale, and maybe some potatoes, I would get bloated and tired.
 Maybe this is normal to some extent, but to be honest, it wasn’t even as much food as most would consider a lot.
 My daily caloric intake was only at about 2,300-2,400 calories and I was working out almost every day.

 Regardless, I could see my body wasn’t digesting certain food combos well or even certain foods in general.
 Not only that, but some things would sit in my stomach and eventually make me quite gassy, so I began going through many different options to find out how to stop the bloating.
 Intermittent fasting, cutting out carbs, not mixing fats and fruit, eating small meals, using digestive enzymes, using probiotics — you name it, I likely did it.
 I did this for nearly two years.

-I Started Eating Meat
+I Tried Eating Meat

 At first I thought I might have an issue with digestive enzymes, as I’ve heard many times before that if you stop eating meat, you can’t digest it well if you start again.
 But I had never done the research on this.
 The truth is, thus far, the scientific perspectives are quite mixed and few proper studies have been done.
 The prevailing wisdom seems to be that enzymes used to break down fat and protein don’t differentiate between sources.
 Thus, enzymes needed for plant proteins versus meat proteins are the same.
 Some say you may need a few specific ones for meat, but they would return to the body in a matter of days after going back to eating meat.

-During this meat eating experiment I had organic, ethically raised chicken (or as ethical as you can get when you are using animals for food), I kept my meals insanely simple, and I cut my caloric intake to about 2,000 calories.
+During this meat eating experiment, I had organic, ethically raised chicken (or as ethical as you can get when you are using animals for food), I kept my meals insanely simple, and I cut my daily caloric intake to about 2,000 – 2,200 calories.
 A meal might look like a plate of steamed broccoli or kale and some chicken.
 I had smoothies in the morning that contained between two and four ingredients, with no heavy fat.
 I consumed no dairy.
 I also cut out gluten completely.

 So this really should address my digestive issues, as I had very little irritants or inflammatory foods (other than the meat) and I wasn’t eating much to tax my system.
 I was also intermittent fasting.
 So here’s what happened.